 Careers in Federal Government Day

-Purple background with red maple leaf and white text reading Careers in Federal Government, January 26 from 11am - 4pm, virtual event
+Purple background with red maple leaf and white text reading Careers in Federal Government and including a hirewesternu and Careers & Experience logo

 Have you considered a career in the public service?
 Learn about opportunities to start your career with Canada’s Federal Government!